ArJSarmiento/figured-challenge-main/README.md

 ## Setup

 ### Laravel
-Clone this repository and run the following commands below:
+Clone this repository and run the following commands:
 ```bash
 cd ./figured-challenge-main